 $bash <(curl -fsSL https://fleet.proto.xyz/install.sh) v0.1.0

-When the script finishes, it prints the Fleet URL or URLs to open in your browser.
+When installation completes, you’ll be given the Fleet URL or URLs to open in your browser.
 Use one of those addresses rather than assuming http://localhost:

 • If you installed Fleet on your current machine without HTTPS, that will usually be a local http:// address.